Menu ☰

 Panel Ref: II.A.18

-Albert Charles Bausor was born in 1886 in Chelmsford, the eldest of four children of the baker Charles Harris Bausor and Eliza Bausor (nee Praill).
-His father had been born in 1853 at Great Chesterford; his mother in 1847 in London.
+Albert Charles Bausor was born in 1886 in Chelmsford, the eldest of four children of the baker Charles Harris Bausor and Eliza Bausor (née Praill).
+His father had been born in 1853 at Great Chesterford; his mother in 1847 in Euston, London.
 The couple had married in 1885.

 Albert’s siblings, all Chelmsford-born, were Harry Praill Bausor (born on 10th September 1887, died in 1970), John Harris Bausor (born on 11th February 1889, died in 1969), and Thomas William Bausor (born in 1892, died in 1965).

 The 1901 census found 14 year-old Albert living with his parents and three younger brothers at the same address.
-Albert was a bread maker; his father a baker and shop keeper; while his brother Harry was an assistant in a stationer’s shop.
+Albert was a bread maker; his father is aged 47, a baker and shop keeper, his mother, is aged 53, while his brother Harry, 13, was an assistant in a stationer’s shop, John is 12, and Thomas 8.

 By 1911 the baker’s had been taken over by William Leonard Buxton.
-The census of that year found Albert’s unemployed father, his mother and two youngest brothers living at 55 Victoria Road in Chelmsford.
+The census of that year found Albert’s unemployed father, aged 57, his mother aged 63.
+They advised that they had been married for 25 years, and have had 4 children..
+The two youngest brothers living at 55 Victoria Road in Chelmsford.
 Meanwhile Albert was living and working as a coachman in White Barn, Wootton in Oxfordfordshire.

-Albert enlisted in Liverpool and originally served as 250534 in the Lancashire Hussars Yeomanry, and later as Private 300188 in No. 2 Company, 18th Battalion, The King's (Liverpool Regiment).
+It is not known how or why Albert arrived in Liverpool but he was enlisted there, and originally served as Private 250534 in the Lancashire Hussars Yeomanry, and later as Private 300188 in No. 2 Company, 18th Battalion, The King's (Liverpool Regiment).

 He died from shrapnel wounds to his left buttock and right shoulder at O.C.3 Australian Casualty Clearing Station at 3.40 am on 01st May 1918, aged 31.